 3. Care for widows or abandoned women with severely malnourished or handicapped children

-4. Care for teenagers who are disadvantaged and need help to get an education past 5th grade (where the village school stops).
+4. Care for teenage orphans who are disadvantaged and need help to get an education past 5th grade (where the village school stops).

-The program brings the love of Jesus to these kids in a spiritually practical way.
-Our Sunday Schools teaches them about Jesus.
-The program is are growing rapidly, and we are expanding facilities to house additional children.
+5. The program brings the love of Jesus to these kids in a spiritually practical way.
+Our Sunday Schools and BBC Teams teach 23,000 each week about Jesus.
+The program is growing rapidly, and we are expanding facilities to house additional children.
 Over 1,800 kids are cared for in the present program.
 Social Services continues to ask for our assistance.

 It’s hard to believe but only $360 a year is needed to care for a child in our program.
 How can we do it so inexpensively?
 By keeping the kids in their culture, building with local materials, and eating nutritious diets from local foods.